 MDE-LIO does not endorse the purchase or use of any non-State Board of Education-adopted commercial products.
 Products and services noted below are included for information only and their inclusion should not be interpreted as a recommendation of MDE-LIO.

 This tool measures 50 basic concepts relevant to school success.
-Results help identify students who may not have had the learning experiences necessary to develop an understanding of key concepts.
+Results help identify students who may not have had the necessary learning experiences for developing an understanding of key concepts.